DataDog/helm-charts/tools/yaml-mapper/README.md

 ```

-The resulting file will be written to `destination.yaml`.
-To specify a destination file, use flag `-destFile=[filename.yaml]`.
+The resulting file is written to `destination.yaml`.
+To specify a destination file, use flag `-destFile=[<FILENAME>.yaml]`.

 Content from a file can be optionally prepended to the output.
-To specify the prefix file, use flag `-prefixFile=[filename.yaml]`
+To specify the prefix file, use flag `-prefixFile=[<FILENAME>.yaml]`.

-By default the output will also be printed to STDOUT; to disable this use the flag `-printOutput=false`.
+By default the output is also printed to STDOUT; to disable this use the flag `-printOutput=false`.

 ## Example usage (using provided files)